Seneca-ICTOER/OPS435/docs/A-Labs/lab3.md

   1. Create a new Python file for testing.
   2. When passing arguments to functions, you put data such as **strings**, **numbers**, or **other object names** within brackets immediately following the function name.

-   - NOTE: If a function accepts arguments, then those arguments must be declared (using argument names) when the function is declared.
+   - **NOTE**: If a function accepts arguments, then those arguments must be declared (using argument names) when the function is declared.
 Those declared names are then used within the function for processing.
 Also, when you call a function with arguments, the number of arguments passed up to the function must match the number of arguments that were specified in the function declaration.

   3. Define a function called **square()**: